REFLECTION FOR MATARIKI 2020

 The approach to ethics is summed up by the Wiccan Rede – but living without fixed rules can be quite challenging as it involves making constant judgements about what is the least harmful course of action in each context.
 Important ethical issues for Pagans include environmental concerns, equality and diversity and social justice…

-Our offering prayer was a traditional karakia, acknowledging the gifts of food from gifts of food from the sacred forests, from the cultivated gardens, from the sea, from the fresh waters…
+Our offering prayer (below) is a traditional karakia, acknowledging the gifts of food from gifts of food from the sacred forests, from the cultivated gardens, from the sea, from the fresh waters…

 Dr Matamua was awarded the top communication prize at the Prime Minister’s Science Awards this month, for his efforts to revitalise traditional Māori knowledge of the stars.
-For him, traditional Māori star knowledge and Western science are allies—look out for one of his quotations in the slides.
+For him, traditional Māori star knowledge and Western science are allies.

 The waiata also touches on suicide, homelessness, and three wishes.
 “What would we wish for a mother who’s had her child taken?
 What would she be wishing for, her child back?
 What [about] a boy who has lost a child to suicide, what would he be wishing for?”